emon233/PIVX/doc/init.md

 Copy lynxd.init to /etc/init.d/lynxd.
 Test by running `service lynxd start`.

-Using this script, you can adjust the path and flags to the lynxd program by setting the PIVXD and FLAGS environment variables in the file /etc/sysconfig/lynxd.
+Using this script, you can adjust the path and flags to the lynxd program by setting the LYNXD and FLAGS environment variables in the file /etc/sysconfig/lynxd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS